$29.72 sale price when purchased online

 About the Book

-If the World Wars defined the first half of the twentieth century, the sixties defined the second half, providing the pivot on which modern times have turned.
-From popular music to individual liberties, the tastes and convictions of the Western world are indelibly stamped with the impact of that tumultuous decade.
+If the World Wars defined the first half of the twentieth century, the sixties defined the second half, acting as the pivot on which modern times have turned.
+From popular music to individual liberties, the tastes and convictions of the Western world are indelibly stamped with the impact of this tumultuous decade.

 "Marwick has made genuine contribution, first in affirming the reality of the cultural revolution as it manifested itself in so many spheres of life; then in showing how that revolution permeated and transformed mainstream society; and finally in putting it all in an international perspective, exposing the differences and yet basic similarities provided by the perspective."--The Washington Post Book World